National Leaders of Color Fellowship Program

 Additional considerations will ensure a cross-section of diversity in race/ethnicity, gender, sexual orientation, community (urban/suburban/rural), artistic discipline, years of experience and/or affiliation with a culturally-specific organization.

-Selected Fellows are expected to participate in all of the sessions outlined below.
+Selected Fellows are expected to participate fully in both the national cohort sessions outlined below

 Please read carefully.